shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 ## Recruitment{-}

 Recruitment is informed by the data and estimated from 1980 to 2017, before and after which it is assumed taken from the stock-recruit relationship (Table \ref{tab:recrES} and Figure \ref{fig:es-recruits}).
 The highest recruitment years occurred in 1999, 2000, 2008, 2013, and 2016.
 The large 2008 and 2016 year classes, as well as several above average year classes in the early 2010s, contributed to the recent increase in Black Rockfish biomass.
 Recruitment is informed by composition data and six relative abundance indices.
 The 2015 stock assessment did not estimate deviations from the stock-recruitment curve.
-While the Black Rockfish stock has been reduced to levels that theoretically would provide some information on how recruitment compensation changes across spawning biomass levels (i.e., inform the steepness parameter), the assessment model could not adequately estimate a reasonable steepness parameter.
+While the Black Rockfish stock has been reduced to levels that theoretically would provide some information on how recruitment compensation changes across spawning output levels (i.e., inform the steepness parameter), the assessment model could not adequately estimate a reasonable steepness parameter.
 Thus, recruitment is based on a fixed assumption about steepness ($h$ = 0.72) and recruitment variability ($\sigma_R$ = 0.6).

 \input{tex_tables/c_Recr_ES.tex}